bhyslop/recipemuster/PRIVATE_PLANNER/podman-gateway-proposal.md

 ## Alternatives Considered

 My road to this feature request has been long.
-Since I'm not a deep networking expert, I've been freely using Claude from Anthropic and ChatGPT to help me work on this.
+Since I'm not a deep networking expert, I've been freely using Claude from Anthropic and ChatGPT to help me work on this journey from docker to podman.

-I first started this whole project based on `docker`.
-After many frustrations, I finally found fine print in the docker documentation asserting that one could not connect a host network and an internal network to the same container concurrently.
+After finding that docker couldn't connect host and internal networks to the same container, I switched to podman and explored several approaches:
-This was long enough ago that it may not be true anymore, but it was enough of a blocker to lead me to try `podman`.

-I've found `podman` delightful in all respects, so much so that I'd like it to be one of the 'trusted few' apps I install natively on my workstation.
-Well done folks!

-I then developed a prototype using bespoke dockerfiles in `podman` and was able to cause the security behavior I wanted: `iptables` and `dnsmasq` worked great for constraining BOTTLE's access to the internet while not breaking on-workstation application ports.
-This was enough to then justify the 'container image lifecycle management playground' engineering I've already built out for the project.

-So here are the alternatives I've tried within `podman`:

-* I tried the naive approach, simply assigning the gateway IP to the SENTRY container but `podman` silently rejected my request.
+1. **Direct Gateway Assignment:** I first tried the naive approach - simply assigning the gateway IP to the SENTRY container.
+Podman silently rejected this request.
-* I tried a bevvy of similar approaches that led me to explore `--opt` and `--dns` option permutations in `podman run` and `podman network` commands.
-I also experimented with some AI suggestions regarding CNI config, but I wasn't very smart about this then- too much sophisitication, too little visibility.
-They feel like some combination of power tools for the network-wise and features that may be drifting into cruft.
-* Next I played some with setting up `dhclient` in the BOTTLE to effectively post-configure its network stack to see SENTRY as the gateway, but this seemed to get stuck with 'combativeness' between my networking and `podman`'s own.
-My test BOTTLEs didn't behave uniformly with this, though some progress.
-I posited I was getting bitten by network config race conditions involved in booting a container in one network environment then operating it in another.
-After all, I want to work with stock BOTTLEs, not ones I intimately reconfigure.
-* Then, I had some success elevating the privileges of the BOTTLE container to allow it to manipulate the network stack.
-A simple post-startup `ip route` and nameserver revision started working, but I was having misgivings about elevating privileges for a BOTTLE.
-That plus the suspicion of network race conditions lingered (I'm not going to get into the necessary mechanics for stabilizing eth0/eth1 container network assignment 😊) so I didn't dig in.
-* My most recent approach was to try and re-assign the SENTRY IP address after SENTRY startup but before BOTTLE startup to emplace SENTRY as the gateway, but that failed when arps communicated the wrong MAC address even after.
-I went far down the rabbit hole of `podman machine` network namespace `tcpdump` study (my laptop is windows) to figure this out.
-Claude was ready to guide me attempting unsolicited arp cache poisioning pieces but that felt literally and figuratively gratuitous, as well as fragile.
-I want this project to work well inside and outside of a `podman machine` after all.
-* At this point I enlisted ChatGPT for fresh ideas: it suggested manipulating CNI to more correctly emplace SENTRY as the gateway container with some deft customizations of a `podman` default CNI `conflist`.
-While exploring this approach, I learned that `podman` is moving away from CNI and towards 'netavark'.
-I studied other container runtimes for stable future-proof CNI environments, from a locally managed `containerd` to a CRI-O.
-However, I think people who might want to use my open source system will want the full 'desktop' feature set absent from CRI-O and other kubernetes spawn.
+2. **Network Configuration Deep Dive:** Next came experimentation with --opt and --dns options in podman commands, along with AI-suggested CNI configuration nudges.
+These didn't just work.
+3. **BOTTLE-side Solutions:** Implementing dhclient in BOTTLE showed promise but revealed network race conditions during container startup.
+Some test BOTTLEs worked, others didn't - and more importantly, this required intimmate BOTTLE container startup modifications.
+4. **Privileged BOTTLE Container Approach:** Success came with elevating BOTTLE privileges to allow network stack modification, but this violated the core security premise of using SENTRY to protect untrusted BOTTLE containers.
+Race condition vulnerabilities here too.
+5. **Post-startup SENTRY Reconfiguration:** My latest attempts focused on reassigning SENTRY's IP after startup.
+This led to fascinating podman machine network namespace investigation with tcpdump, but ultimately failed due to ARP cache complications (AIs themselves uncertain that gratuitous ARP caching poisoning would work).
+6. **Future-proofing Investigation:** When ChatGPT suggested deeper focuse on CNI customization, I learned podman is transitioning from CNI to netavark.
+This context helps explain my hope that a simpler netavark-based solution might be possible.

-Finally, thank you `podman` maintainers for an amazing project!
+Finally, thank you podman maintainers for an amazing project!
 I'm not averse to attempting an implementation PR, once we scrub this concept for compatibility with your long term visions.

-Thoughts?